WPManageNinja/wpsocialninja-docs/guide/notification-popup/notification-popup.md

 _Display Reviews Popup Box_

-- In case, if you don’t want to show reviews on click, then** disable** the option.
+- In case, if you don't want to show reviews on click, then **disable** the option.

 ### Include Pages to Display Notification